delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Now top becomes 4.

 You may be wondering "what happened to adding +1 to head?".
 Well, like I said, you can use both notations.
 I want to expose you to as much variance in algorithms as possible to enrich your learning...
-Well, at least that's what my lecturer said to me.
+Well, at least that's what my professor said to me.

 Now if we want to pop() a stack we'll get: